United States v. Morrison: Reactions

-Morrison, like Boerne, Kimel, and Garrett, was one of a series of Rehnquist Court decisions from 1999 through 2001 holding that Congress's enumerated powers do not permit various federal civil rights laws.
+Morrison, like Boerne, Kimel, and Garrett, was one of a series of Rehnquist Court decisions from 1997 through 2001 holding that Congress's enumerated powers do not permit various federal civil rights laws.
 Morrison was also seen by the press as one of the Rehnquist Court's series of federalism decisions, mainly because of the Court's previous decisions in Lopez and other cases.

-The Washington Post came out in favor of Morrison: "The court got it right.
+The Washington Post argued in favor of Morrison: "The court got it right.
 If Congress could federalize rape and assault, it's hard to think of anything it couldn't."
-The lawyer and writer Wendy Kaminer agreed with the courts that Congress had overstepped its bounds by invoking the Commerce Clause: "The price of upholding VAWA's civil rights remedy is an unconstitutional grant of unlimited power to Congress, power that will not always be used wisely or with regard to individual rights.
+The lawyer and writer Wendy Kaminer agreed with the Court that Congress had overstepped its bounds by invoking the Commerce Clause: "The price of upholding VAWA's civil rights remedy is an unconstitutional grant of unlimited power to Congress, power that will not always be used wisely or with regard to individual rights.
 We need to combat sexual violence without making a federal case of it."

 Professor Catharine MacKinnon criticized Morrison for relying on "implicitly patriarchal" legal reasoning.
 She argued that the decision reflected an attitude, pervasive in the American judicial system, of violence against women being a "domestic" issue and therefore less serious than "male issues."
 Professor Peter M. Shane said that the attorneys general of 36 states had endorsed the VAWA, and he argued that the endorsement "exposes one of the more bizarre aspects of the Supreme Court's recent activism on behalf of state sovereignty: From the states' point of view, this campaign is often pointless and sometimes counterproductive."
-Shane stated the 36 attorneys general had called the Violence Against Women Act "a particularly appropriate remedy for the harm caused by gender-motivated violence."
+Shane stated that the 36 attorneys general had called the Violence Against Women Act "a particularly appropriate remedy for the harm caused by gender-motivated violence."
+This accorded with the portion of Justice Souter's dissenting opinion to the effect that the states broadly felt it appropriate for Congress to be the body to deal with that particular issue and that it was therefore backwards to impose a conflicting interpretation on them.